 Example 3: Bank ATM Use Case Diagram

 Here is a basic example of a use case diagram; that is, a diagram that shows all possible transactions available to a user, and the relationship with each one.
-ConceptDraw PRO provides a visual platform for displaying your ATM solutions.
+ConceptDraw DIAGRAM provides a visual platform for displaying your ATM solutions.

 Example 4: Class UML Diagram for Bank